dtillery/recyoself/README.md

 ...
 ```

+### `make_launchd_configs [OPTIONS] OUTPUT_DIR`
+Make config for a launchd service based on provided options.
+I'll add more here when I get
+around to confirming this actually works appropriately.

 ## Daemon Mode
 Some command support a `--daemon-mode`.
 This configures the command to only print output
 if there are availabilties are found.
 This is to facilitate running the commands as a part